When starting your project in ALM Octane, add users to spaces and workspaces.

 Deleting a user removes the user from ALM Octane.

-On-premises: Site admins can delete a user.
-For details, see Delete a user.
+Site admins can delete a user.
+For details, see Manage the site (on-premises).

 SaaS: Make sure to perform the following:

 First, the SaaS account administrator either deletes the user from MyAccount or, if enabled, removes ALM Octane from the user's list of allowed services.